-While as of the date of this notice, the Corporation intends to hold the Meeting as set out above, in order to mitigate potential risks related to COVID-19 and the health and safety of our communities, shareholders, employees and other stakeholders, the Corporation is urging all shareholders to vote by proxy in advance of the Meeting and not attend the Meeting.
-Rather than attending the Meeting in person, the Corporation encourages shareholders to access the Meeting via a live audio webcast, this webcast will give all shareholders an equal opportunity to access the Meeting regardless of their geographic location.
+While as of the date of this notice, the Corporation intends to hold the Meeting as set out above, the Corporation is urging all shareholders to vote by proxy in advance of the Meeting.
+The Corporation encourages shareholders to access the Meeting via a live audio webcast, this webcast will give all shareholders an equal opportunity to access the Meeting regardless of their geographic location.
 Shareholders will have the opportunity to ask questions and provide feedback and we encourage shareholders to participate in the Meeting.